DavidStevensonVtex/Linux/sed-and-awk/ch05/basic-sed-commands.md

 Multiple sed commands can be placed on the same line if each one is separated by a semicolon.

 Placing multiple commands on the same line is highly discouraged because sed scripts are difficult enough to read even when each command is written on its own line.

+### Comment

+You can use a comment to document a script by describing its purpose.

+In System V's version of sed, a comment is permitted only on the first line.

+The number sign (\#) must be the first character on the line.

+If necessary, the comment can be continued on multiple lines by ending the preceding line with a backslash.
+For consistency, you might begin the continuation line with a \# so the line's purpose is obvious.

+If the next character following \# is **n**, the script will not automatically produce output.
+It is equivalent to specify the command-line option `-n`.
+Under the POSIX standard, \#n used in this way must be the first two characters in the file.